Posted 08.28.2022 by Josh Krakauer

 A simple guide to sharing quality content is asking yourself these two questions:

 Find a niche, create high-quality content consistently, and build your brand around it.
 Maintaining consistency can be challenging, but you’ll only see results in your branding if you’re consistent.

-As long as you have great content, there are tools that can assist you in automating your posts.
+As long as you have great content, some tools can assist you in automating your posts.

 For example, Buffer and Hootsuite are two tools that can help you schedule your posts ahead of time.

 Many developers who have become influencers post regularly.
-They’re consistent with their posting frequency, and they make sure that their followers see content from them often.
+They’re consistent with their posting frequency and make sure that their followers see content from them often.